dolittle-entropy/playbook/_docs/01_working_on_a_team/GamePlan.md

 has_children: false
 parent: Welcome
 ---
-# Sections of a Game Plan
+# Sections of a game plan

 A game plan is a document or a set of documents that describe how we work together as a team and what our expectations and principles are.
 It is a living agreement between the Customer Delivery team and the [Project/Customer] on the practicalities of the engagement.